signalfx/signalfx-agent/docs/monitors/prometheus-node.md

 ## Overview

-This monitor scrapes [Prmoetheus Node Exporter](https://github.com/prometheus/node_exporter) metrics and sends them to SignalFx.
+This monitor scrapes [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) metrics and sends them to SignalFx.
 It is a wrapper around the [prometheus-exporter](./prometheus-exporter.md) monitor that provides a